Peer-reviewed veterinary case report

 Plain-English summary

-An 8-year-old male German Shepherd was taken to the vet because his belly was swollen, and he was retching and vomiting.
-The vet suspected a serious condition called gastric dilatation-volvulus, which was confirmed through tests and X-rays.
-Surgery was done to address this issue, but three weeks later, the dog collapsed, and further tests showed he had severe gastric ulceration (sores in the stomach) and other complications.
-The dog underwent more surgery to remove the damaged tissue and spleen, and after treatment, he was sent home with instructions to give him special medications and a bland diet.
-The good news is that the dog was reported to be healthy over three years later.
+An 8-year-old male German Shepherd was brought to the vet with a swollen belly, retching, and vomiting.
+The vet suspected a serious condition called gastric dilatation-volvulus (GDV), which was confirmed during surgery.
+After surgery, the dog experienced complications, including severe gastric ulceration and internal bleeding, which required additional surgery to remove damaged tissue and the spleen.
+Fortunately, after treatment and a special diet with gastroprotectants, the dog recovered and was reported to be healthy over three years later.

 Abstract